Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/06/upload-all-files-in-a-folder-to-ftp.md

     - PowerShell
 ---

 This is the second old-school post this week.
-Hey, I’m clearing the decks of some odd stuff that I had to do.
-Today, it’s uploading all files in a folder (but not sub-folders) to FTP, if they have been updated in the past 24 hours.
+Hey, I’m clearing the decks of some odd stuff I had to do.
+Today, it’s uploading all the files in a folder (but not sub-folders) to an FTP endpoint.
+The script only does this if the files have been updated in the past 24 hours.

 There’s not much to explain here.
 It’s a simple `System.Net.WebClient` doing the work, with a credential added for the username and password.
-The source folder is searched for non-directory entries using `Get-ChildItem` and passing into `Where-Object` to filter by last write time.
+The source folder is searched for non-directory entries using `Get-ChildItem` and passing them into `Where-Object` to filter by last write time.
 Each match is moved up to the FTP folder with the same name.

 ```powershell
 $source = '../src'